The Passion for Animals and their Welfare

 Treasurer, Website Designer, Newsletter support

 Dahlia is a life-long passionate animal lover.
-As part of her efforts to help animals, Dahlia founded the www.HelpingAbusedAnimals.org website platform to share information for advocacy such as petitions and global news, showcase and help rescue organizations, identify compassionate products, offer website services to help rescue organizations, manage Facebook and LinkedIn advocacy groups.
-Understanding that people a too busy, she created a guide to help them in their journey to a more compassionate lifestyle.
+As part of her efforts to help animals, Dahlia founded the www.HelpingAbusedAnimals.org website platform to share information for advocacy such as petitions and global news, showcase and help rescue organizations, identify compassionate products, offer website services to help rescue organizations, manage Facebook and LinkedIn advocacy groups ‘Helping Abused Animals’.
 Part of her advocacy is pursued as a Humane Society of U.S. District Leader.

 Dahlia founded Dahlia Web Designs LLC, where she supports small businesses and non-profits with their website strategies and design.
 Her clients benefit from her broad experience in the corporate world.